-- B27.
+- B28.
 No team shall start until the organisers announce the start.
 The event shall finish at the advertised finish time as determined by the organisers' clock.
-The team finish time is the latest time recorded by any team member at the finish.
 Teams finishing late will be penalised at the rate per minute or part thereof specified in advance by the organisers.
-Teams finishing more than thirty minutes late shall be deemed ineligible for a placing and their result shall be recorded as LATE. - B28.
+Teams finishing more than thirty minutes late shall be deemed ineligible for a placing and their result shall be recorded as LATE. - B29.
 A team's score shall be the value of the checkpoints visited and correctly verified in accordance with these rules, less any penalties.
 The team with the greatest score, or in the event of a tie the team that finished earlier, shall be awarded the higher placing.

-B29.
+B30.